wsk15046/Mirror/doc/Guides/Authority.md

 Authority is a way of deciding who owns an object and has control over it.

+## How to give authority

 By default the server has Authority over all objects.
 The server can give authority to objects that a client needs to control, like the player object.

+If you spawn a player object using `NetworkServer.AddPlayerForConnection` then it will automatically be given authority.

 ## Server Authority